The Dollar Cost Averaging is an excellent way to start your investments as a beginner. Find out how it is related to SGX Singapore Exchange.

-When we say investing in Singapore Exchange, many usually think of savvy investors dressed in suits and reading the business section of the newspaper.
-Young Singaporeans can start investing in SGX Singapore Exchange too and you need not be a millionaire.
+When we say investing in Singapore Exchange, many usually think of savvy investors dressed in suits and reading the newspaper’s business section.
+However, young Singaporeans can start investing in SGX Singapore Exchange, too.
+There’s no need not to be a millionaire.

-In 2015, the board lot size of the SGX Singapore has been reduced from 1,000 to 100.
-This has attracted a lot of young adult investors to dip their feet in stocks exchange.
-However, despite how inviting this chance can be, Singaporeans remained risk averse.
-We are too careful not to lose our money though everyone knows that risks will always be involved with investing.
-This is why Dollar Cost Averaging is a good way to start your investments as a beginner.
+However, despite how inviting this chance can be, Singaporeans remained risk-averse.
+We are too careful not to lose our money though everyone knows that will always involve risks with investing.
+That is why Dollar Cost Averaging is a good way to start your investments as a beginner.

 Since each month you are investing $500, you get the following number of shares: